 Points to Ponder

-What lesson did Rabbi Pinchas learn in this story?

-What is the connection between the mitzvah of hospitality and the themes of Succot?
+- What lesson did Rabbi Pinchas learn in this story? - Why do you think it is Avraham who appears to Rabbi Pinchas in the vision? - What is the connection between the mitzvah of hospitality and the themes of Succot?